National background comments: report for the week ending 18th September, 2020.

 Demand in the Atherton Tablelands remains steady with a small amount of fodder moving for weaner cattle and into trade stores for the equine industry.

 - Atherton Tablelands have had much better conditions for making hay over the last month.

 - The Darling Downs crops are well on track following good rainfall over the last two months.
 Barley hay is now being made in the area.

 Southern Australia - Summary

-Crops are up and doing well across New South Wales, Victoria and South Australia.
-With most areas having spread urea at least once.
+Crops continue to do well across New South Wales, Victoria and South Australia, with most areas receiving good consistent rainfall.

-- The silage season is still six to eight weeks away and up to ten weeks in the southern parts of Victoria.
-Growers are anticipating a good hay season if rainfall continues to fall at the right times.
-With many making sure they have the undercover storage now to carry as much as they can with demand expected to stay muted for some time.
+- Growers are anticipating a significant amount of hay to be made this season.
+With many making sure they have undercover storage to carry as much as they can with demand expected to slow for some time.

 Western Australia - Summary